Contact Us for a Free Consultation (213) 542-0979

 What Recourse Do I Have If I Plead Guilty Or Convicted In Federal Court?

-If you've gone to trial and you've lost the case, depending on what happened in the trial and whether any of your rights are violated, you might have the right to either file a motion for a new trial with the judge that heard the case or you can file a notice of appeal and then you hire your own appellate lawyer or the government will appoint appellate lawyer for you.
+If you've gone to trial and you've lost the case, depending on what happened in the trial and whether any of your rights are violated, you might have the right to either file a motion for a new trial with the judge that heard the case, or you can file a notice of appeal and then you hire your appellate lawyer, or the government will appoint an appellate lawyer for you.

-You still have rights even after your trial if you've lost, though obviously, you're going to have to have some issues in order to be able to be successful in a new trial motion or on an appeal.
+You still have rights even after your trial if you lose, though obviously, you'll have some issues succeeding in a new trial motion or on an appeal.

 Do I Have To Serve My Entire Sentence In A Federal Case?

-Across the nation when somebody is given a certain sentence in a federal case, they will serve 85% of that sentence.
-There are things that can be done to try and get you out earlier.
-For example, there is a program called RDAP which is basically having to do with you having some sort of a drug or alcohol problem or substance abuse problem that you're entitled to up to a year off your sentence.
+Across the nation, when somebody is given a certain sentence in a federal case, they will serve 85% of that sentence.
+Some things can be done to try to get you out earlier.
+For example, there is a program called RDAP, which basically has to do with you having some sort of drug or alcohol problem or substance abuse problem that you're entitled to up to a year off your sentence.

 Menu